AxonIQ/reference-guide/part3/repositories-and-event-stores.md

 -   `Executor` sets the executor, such as a `ThreadPoolExecutor` that will provide the thread to process actual snapshot creation.
 By default, snapshots are created in the thread that calls the `scheduleSnapshot()` method, which is generally not recommended for production.

-The `AggregateSnapshotter` provides on more property:
+The `AggregateSnapshotter` provides one more property:

 -   `AggregateFactories` is the property that allows you to set the factories that will create instances of your aggregates.
 Configuring multiple aggregate factories allows you to use a single Snapshotter to create snapshots for a variety of aggregate types.
 The `EventSourcingRepository` implementations provide access to the `AggregateFactory` they use.
 This can be used to configure the same aggregate factories in the Snapshotter as the ones used in the repositories.